Ranch Dressing: An American Iconic Accompaniment

 Homemade ranch dressing in a small jar with herbs.
 Image by Elena Veselova c/0 www.123rf.com

-What could be better as a dressing than the all-American iconic Ranch Dressing ?
+What could be better as a dressing than the all-American iconic Ranch Dressing?
 If it isn’t good old mayo then this highly flavoursome tasty dressing is ideal on salads, on a burger or just as a dip for croutons and breadsticks.
 It is quick and easy to make and does not rely on preservatives or nasty chemicals for its truly glorious flavour.
 When you visit any diner then if the chef has any quality, this is one dressing that should stand out as a mark of their ability.
 Seems odd to say so but the flavour is the key element here and the way the spices are combined establishes the quality of the chef’s ability.
 Any product developer producing a sauce also needs to understand what works best in spice terms too.

 The ingredients are all dairy staples although buttermilk might not be available everywhere.
 A full-fat milk is needed for mouthfeel.
 Not everyone would use Worcestershire Sauce either but there are some interesting options here.
-The other suace that gives it a slightly different edge is Hendersons Sauce which is really only found in Yorkshire or thereabouts.
+The other sauce that gives it a slightly different edge is Hendersons Sauce which is really only found in Yorkshire or thereabouts.

 The three main dairy ingredients can be varied in quantity depending on the type of consistency and sourness required.
 Some chefs prefer more mayonnaise.
 A number of web-site recipes really go for buttermilk but I think that it can overdo the thickness.